4doggo/data-structures-and-algorithms/code401challenges/src/main/java/code401challenges/README.md

-# data-structures-and-algorithms

 ### Challenge 1
 ## Reversing the array without using builtin methods

-### Approach & Efficiency
-We went with using the forloop and the counter to go over the array
+- We went with using the forloop and the counter to go over the array

-## Solution
 ![Image description](/code401challenges/assets/ArrayReverse.jpg)

 ### Challenge 2